 All EPCs should be issued by an accredited Energy Assessor.

-This write-up describes what the Energy Assessor is looking at when they carry out an EPC inspection, and at what easy measures you are able to take to make sure your property gets the best feasible rating.
+This write-up describes what the Energy Assessor is searching at when they carry out an EPC inspection, and at what easy measures you are able to take to ensure your property gets the best possible rating.

-In an EPC survey the Surveyor / Energy Assessor will probably be looking at five main elements as follows:
+In an EPC survey the Surveyor / Energy Assessor will probably be searching at five main elements as follows:

 - How the property is constructed